Eight Best Practices for Using Video on the Web

 Make your videos optional—especially when it comes to sound.
 Make them short and captivating.
 Don’t edit them with a resolution over 720p.
 Make them accessible.
 You’ve got this.
 Now go forth and convert.

-Our Team of Experts Can Help Propel Your Online Marketing Efforts Forward
+Our Team of Experts Can Help Propel Your Digital Marketing Efforts Forward

 At efelle creative, we take pride in our work and strive to stay ahead of the curve when it comes to content optimization and best practices for the web.
 If you’re in the market for a new website, contact our team of professionals today.
 We love helping our clients tell their stories in new and interesting ways.
-Reach us at 206.384.4909 or contact us via our online contact form.
+Reach us at 206.384.4909 or fill out our contact form below